Paul Tracy: 1991–1997

 Following Penske's return to a two-car team, Tracy's father discovered a provision prohibiting him from driving one-year old cars for either the small, underfunded Bettenhausen Motorsport or Hogan Racing squads and Tracy did not want to race for underachieving teams.
 He signed a three-year contract with team owners Carl Haas and Paul Newman in October 1994 to replace the retired Mario Andretti at Newman/Haas Racing, but Penske could resign him for the 1996 season if Fittipaldi left after the 1995 championship.
 (Note: He was approached to drive for Chip Ganassi Racing and was told by Michael Andretti it would be better for him to not join Newman/Haas Racing and that signing for Ganassi would be better for his future career.)
 Tracy drove the underpowered No. 3 Lola T95/00-Ford.
 In the season's second round, the Australian Indy Car Grand Prix at Surfers Paradise, he won his first race of the season, passing teammate Michael Andretti with eight laps left.
 Tracy took the championship lead after finishing fourth at Phoenix, before winning the Miller Genuine Draft 200 at Milwaukee by holding off Unser in the final laps.
 The rest of the season yielded six top tens with three second places at Road America, Mid-Ohio and Laguna Seca.
 Tracy's left ankle was injured in a karting accident, requiring him to deflate the clutch pedal with a specially built carbon fibre shield over his left racing boot.
 Tracy was sixth in the drivers' standings with 115 points.

 His relationship with co-owner Haas worsened when he informed him that he would return to Penske on a four-year contract in 1996.
 Tracy took over for Fittipaldi, driving the new Penske PC-25 with an updated Mercedes-Benz engine.
 He underwent radial keratotomy to improve his vision, meaning he no longer required glasses.
 (Note: Tracy began wearing contact lenses as a result.)
 During practice for the Marlboro 500 at Michigan, Tracy broke the sixth vertebra, sustained a soft tissue injury and bruised his knees in a major accident.
 He was replaced by Jan Magnussen for the round at Mid-Ohio.
-Tracy finished the season with three pole positions (Homestead-Miami, Nazareth, and Milwaukee) in fourteen races marred by accidents and a noncompetitive car that forced him to push its tyres beyond their capability, six top-ten finishes, including a third-place finish at Milwaukee, and on-track rivalries with Robby Gordon and Michael Andretti.
+Tracy finished the season with three pole positions (Homestead, Nazareth, and Milwaukee) in fourteen races marred by accidents and a noncompetitive car that forced him to push its tyres beyond their capability, six top-ten finishes, including a third-place finish at Milwaukee, and on-track rivalries with Robby Gordon and Michael Andretti.
 He finished thirteenth in the drivers' championship with 60 points, his worst finish since the 1992 season.